Brain Morphology Normative modelling platform for abnormality and Centile estimation: Brain MoNoCle: Statistical modelling

 For the normative model, we assume the morphological data, measured in all metrics including cortical thickness, volume, surface area, tension $K$, shape $S$, and isometric size $I$, follow a flexible sinh-arcsinh (shash) distribution, which allows for non-normal modelling of the data in which the first four moments of the distribution can vary as functions of explanatory variables.
 All metrics are transformed to a logscale before statistical modelling.
 We use gamlss (\url{https://www.rdocumentation.org/packages/gamlss/versions/5.4-12/topics/gamlss}) to simultaneously model the parameters (first four moments) of the distribution as response variables of the explanatory variables sex, age, and scanning site.
 We use the model formulae:

-\begin{itemize} \item The mean ($\mu$) depends on sex (fixed effect), site (random effect), and a smooth function of age. \item The standard deviation ($\sigma$) depends on the site (random effect) and a smooth function of age. \item The skew ($\nu$) depends on a smooth function of age. \item The kurtosis ($\tau$) depends on a smooth function of age. \end{itemize}
+\begin{itemize} \item The mean ($\mu$) depends on sex (fixed effect), site (random effect), and a smooth function of age. \item The standard deviation ($\sigma$) depends on sex (fixed effect), site (random effect), and a smooth function of age. \item The skew ($\nu$) depends on sex (fixed effect) and a smooth function of age. \item The kurtosis ($\tau$) depends on a smooth function of age. \end{itemize}

 We fitted this model to the normative datasets ($n\sim3500$) for each metric and cortical region independently.

 To test our model formula, we fitted alternative models to our data, changing one model term at a time.
 This resulted in the comparison of 11 models in total.
 The model as described above is considered the default (Model~1 in figures \ref{CT}, \ref{CV}, \ref{SA}).
 In models 2-11, the formulae of all parameters were kept the same as in model~1, except as described below: